ponylang/pony-patterns/content/code-sharing/mixin.md

     _counter
 ```

 See what is going on? `Foo` has to define *something* that can supply the value that `_a_field` returns which is in turn used by `double_field`.
-We can expand this further to allow not both reading and writing of values "within" our mixin.
+We can expand this further to allow both reading and writing of values "within" our mixin.
 Let's take a look at what that looks like with some naming that is a bit more realistic:

 ```pony